markrandyreid/hacker_rank/README.md

 # hacker_rank
-Coding problems from Hacker Rank
+Solutiosn to coding problems from Hacker Rank